 - Killer #2 in Bunraku uses one, although he uses it as a striking cane about as much as he uses the hidden blade

 - Zhukovsky has the gun variant in The World Is Not Enough.
+Apparently it's powerful enough to shatter a manacle without harming the restrained person.

 - In The First Great Train Robbery, Edward Pierce uses one to defend himself when two thugs try to mug him in a part of Victorian London's seedy underbelly.